 KCAD MArch Granted Accreditation by National Architectural Accrediting Board (NAAB)

-The KCAD MArch is now accredited by the National Architectural Accrediting Board (NAAB), having been granted Initial Accreditation at the January 2019 NAAB Board meeting.
+The Master of Architecture (MArch) degree program at Kendall College of Art and Design of Ferris State University (KCAD) is now accredited by the National Architectural Accrediting Board (NAAB), having been granted Initial Accreditation at the January 2019 NAAB Board meeting.
 Accreditation is effective January 1, 2018, and program graduates—beginning with the inaugural cohort, which graduated in 2016—now fully meet the educational requirements required for licensure in architecture.
-Learn more